 - Lack of self-care or hygiene causing changes to appearance

-- Depression, chronic sadness, and/or crying
+- Depression, chronic sadness, or crying

 - Signs of self-harm like cuts, bruises, or burns